cloudmesh/cloudmesh1/webui/pages/screenshots.rst

 Inventory
 ---------------

-Often we just need to know sme details about the system.
+Often we just need to know some details about the system.
 To facilitate this, we have developed an inventory.
 In addition we also developed physical view of the rack that can either be augmented with service type displays or temperature of the rack.

 .. figure:: /static/img/cm_images/inventory.png
    :width: 80%